TylerQube/TalonsQuorridor/README.md

 pip install [package name]

 If you know what it is I recommend using a virtual environment but if you don't that's fine this command works anyway.
 If it doesn't work then ask me about it.

-Please rename and submit YOURNAMESPlayer.py

-main.py can be modified for testing purposes.
-You shouldn't have to modify any other files to work with the code and I will not be using any modifications you make elsewhere.
-Feel free to look around if you want.

 Here's the step-by-step version if you have simple IDLE in Windows: